onlyhavecans/squirrels.wtf/content/posts/Puppet Config Checks with Jenkins.md

 Ok, now lets start by assuming the following;

 1. You are not using anything crazy like githubbing puppet configs nor can you afford github enterprise.
-1. Puppet Master (puppet.domain.ex) runs in DMZ and is locked down tight.
+2. Puppet Master (puppet.domain.ex) runs in DMZ and is locked down tight.
-1. _/etc/puppet_ is your config locations on puppet.domain.ex and you have a user that can write to it other than root.
+3. _/etc/puppet_ is your config locations on puppet.domain.ex and you have a user that can write to it other than root.
-1. Jenkins is hidden away in your network where it belongs, also fairly secured.
+4. Jenkins is hidden away in your network where it belongs, also fairly secured.
-1. Your central git server is on the same lan as your Jenkins, if not on the same box for some reason.
+5. Your central git server is on the same lan as your Jenkins, if not on the same box for some reason.
-1. You solemly swear not to do anything **stupid** and copy paste anything from this document directly into a command prompt.
+6. You solemly swear not to do anything **stupid** and copy paste anything from this document directly into a command prompt.
 I may toss a bad char in there just to keep you honest.

 We have a few caveats to overcome here but it's not impossible.

-## Step Two: Prepare your Puppet box
+## Step Two: Prepare Your Puppet Box

 Puppet server should be locked down.
 So for my it's a box with all the screws down tight as they can be, puppet's web port and ssh passworded key to one user only is enabled.
 In order to allow pushing changes through git we will set up our friend the hub repo.